ibireme/yyjson/doc/API.md

 ---------------
-# Read JSON
+# Reading JSON
-The library provides 4 functions for reading JSON,<br/>
+The library provides 4 functions for reading JSON.<br/>
-each function accepts an input of UTF-8 data or a file,<br/>
+Each function accepts an input of UTF-8 data or a file,<br/>
-returns a document if it succeeds or returns NULL if it fails.
+returns a document if it successful or `NULL` if it fails.

 ## Read JSON from string
 The `dat` should be a UTF-8 string, null-terminator is not required.<br/>